 As part of the water treatment operation, there is a need for automated valve technology to control the flow in high-pressure water-gathering pipelines.
 In many cases, however, these pipelines run for miles with no power to activate the valves.
-Proper handling and disposal of waste streams is critical to all oil and gas-related businesses.
-Operators must ensure regulatory compliance while protecting assets, personnel and the environment.

 The customer wanted to optimize its water-gathering operations and had specific requirements for the valve application: